zhangwu1/gitskill/readme.txt

 every time try it
 Creating a new branch is quick AND simple. every time try it
-Creating a new branch is quick AND simple
+Creating a new branch is quick AND simple. gaiyigai